Tobias Preis

 Tobias Preis is Professor of Behavioral Science and Finance at Warwick Business School and a fellow of the Alan Turing Institute.
 He is a computational social scientist focussing on measuring and predicting human behavior with online data.
 At Warwick Business School he directs the Data Science Lab together with his colleague Suzy Moat.
 Preis holds visiting positions at Boston University and University College London.
 In 2011, he worked as a senior research fellow with H. Eugene Stanley at Boston University and with Dirk Helbing at ETH Zurich.
 In 2009, he was named a member of the Gutenberg Academy.
 In 2007, he founded Artemis Capital Asset Management GmbH, a proprietary trading firm which is based in Germany.
-He was awarded a Ph.D. in physics from the Johannes Gutenberg University of Mainz in Germany.
+He was awarded a PhD in physics from the Johannes Gutenberg University of Mainz in Germany.

 Preis has quantified and modelled financial market fluctuations.
 In addition, he has made contributions to general-purpose computing on graphics processing units (GPGPU) in statistical physics and computational finance.